Complex, scaled projects on time and on budget

 Delivering 100% coverage for China

-In 2015, Digitary, in partnership with CHESICC (part of the Chinese Ministry of Education), successfully integrated their respective technology platforms.
+In 2015, Digitary, in partnership with the Center for Student Services and Development, Ministry of Education, P. R. China (CSSD), successfully integrated their respective technology platforms.
 Now, all Chinese students and graduates can share their verified Chinese transcripts, qualification certificates, and GAOKAO scores with Digitary-enabled education providers.
 Education providers who use Digitary CORE can receive these verified records as English-translated PDF documents in a consistent format, with accompanying XML data for machine readability.

 For more information, please contact our enquiry lead here.